kwgoodman/config/readme.rst

     $ ghar install --status

-ghar does not overwrite existing files so you may wish to move/backup your existing config files (such as .bashrc) before running `ghar install`.
+ghar does not overwrite existing files so move/backup your existing config files (such as .bashrc) before running `ghar install`.

 .. _ghar: https://github.com/philips/ghar